Evaluation of Alternative Placement Systems and Student Outcomes

 This random assignment study evaluates a “data analytics” placement method where colleges use multiple measures to predict students’ performance in college-level math and English courses.
 In addition to placement test scores, predictive measures may include high school GPA, time out of high school, and other relevant data points.
 Data on these measures are used in a predictive model, developed in collaboration with the colleges.
 A cut score is then used to assign students to college-level math and English courses or developmental courses in math, reading, and writing.

 A total of 13,000 students entering college in the fall of 2016 through the fall of 2017 were randomly assigned to be placed via either multiple measures or existing placement practices.
 A random assignment design is ideal for this study because it enables researchers to attribute any differences in later outcomes to the way in which students were placed.
 Students’ performance in college will be tracked for up to five semesters following placement.
 The outcomes of primary interest are completion of the first college-level courses in math or English and total college-level credits earned.

 A CAPR working paper released in February 2017 discusses the history of college placement testing, the limitations of placement tests, the consequences of placement errors, and the movement toward multiple measures placement.
 It also describes several approaches to multiple measures assessment and placement.

-In September 2018, CAPR researchers published promising findings that indicate students placed using multiple measures are more likely to be assigned to and complete college-level courses in their first term.
-Though relying on multiple measures impacted both math and English placement, researchers found that the effects are especially large for the latter.
-The report details the early results from the study, which includes 13,000 students at seven SUNY community colleges.
-All of the schools in the study successfully implemented the alternative placement system, even though doing so was more difficult than expected.
+In September 2018, CAPR researchers published a report with promising early findings.
+Notably, students placed using multiple measures were more likely to be assigned to and complete college-level courses in their first term.
+Though using multiple measures impacted both math and English placement, researchers found that the effects were especially large for the latter.
+All seven colleges in the study successfully implemented the alternative placement system, even though doing so was more difficult than expected.